hidegi/MT3-library/README.md

 </p>

 # The MT3-library (SP 1994)
-MT3 (short for MoTree) is a library for serializing and deserializing any plain structure to\
+MT3 (short for MoTree) is a library lightweight for serializing and deserializing any plain structure to\
 binary and vice versa (similar to Mojang's NBT-format).

 MT3 introduces an open format, the so called Binary Tree Object (BTO), of which's properties\